skypilot-org/skypilot/docs/source/getting-started/tutorial.rst

 .. code-block:: bash

    # Launch 4 jobs, perhaps with different hyperparameters.
-   sky exec lm-cluster dnn.yaml -d sky exec lm-cluster dnn.yaml -d
-   # Override task name with `-n` and resource requirement with `--gpus`
+   # We can override the task name with `-n` (optional) and resource requirement with `--gpus` (optional)
+   sky exec lm-cluster dnn.yaml -d -n task2 --gpus=V100:1
+   sky exec lm-cluster dnn.yaml -d -n task3 --gpus=V100:1
-   sky exec lm-cluster dnn.yaml -d -n task4 --gpus=V100:2
+   sky exec lm-cluster dnn.yaml -d -n task4 --gpus=V100:3
    sky exec lm-cluster dnn.yaml -d -n task5 --gpus=V100:2

-Because the cluster only has 4 V100 GPU, these jobs will be queued waiting for the first job launched by `sky launch`.
-The last two jobs will be automatically scheduled to run concurrently.
+Because the cluster only has 4 V100 GPU, we will see the following behavior:

+- The sky launch job is running and occupies 4 GPU, all other tasks are pending for it.
+- The first two `sky exec` jobs (task2, task3) are running and occupy 1 GPU each
+- The third `sky exec` job (task4) will be pending, since it requires 3 GPUs and there is only 2 free GPU.
+- The last `sky exec` job (task5) will start running, since its requirement is fulfilled with 2 GPUs available.
+- Once some of the tasks finished and there are 3 GPUs available, task4 will start running.

 If we wish to view the output for each run after it has completed we can use: